-Foreword Fall 2011 Graduate Calendar Hot Tips Glossary ODETTE SCHOOL OF BUSINESS Search the Graduate Calendar MASTER OF MANAGEMENT Programs Programs (Listed Alphabetically) Programs (Listed by The Master of Management is a twelve-month program specifically designed for a cohort of international students.
-Studer enrolled in the program may select a concentration from one of the four following fields: 1) Manufacturing Management; 2 Logistics and Supply Chain Management; 3) Human Resource Management; and 4) International Accounting and Financ Please note that these concentrations are approved, but not necessarily offered.
-For more information contact the Centre Executive Education at www.uwindsor.ca/execed.
-Department) Admission Requirements Programs (Listed by Faculty) Certificate Programs Admission to the Master of Management program will be open to applicants who meet the following criteria: 1) Bachelor-level degree in an acceptable discipline from an academic institution approved by the University of Windsor; Courses Alphabetical by Department 2) The equivalent of a B- average in undergraduate studies; Instructors Where appropriate a TOEFL score of at least 560 (or proof of equivalent English language proficiency, such as MELAB or CAEL tests); Alphabetical by Department Admission Information 4) A successful interview with a representative from the Odette School of Business.
-Application Information Program Curriculum Structure Awards and Financial Aid Total courses: 12 Registration As with the regular M.B.A. program, all required courses are offered by the Odette School of Business Administration.
+MASTER OF MANAGEMENT

+The Master of Management is a twelve-month program specifically designed for a cohort of international students.
+Students enrolled in the program may select a concentration from one of the four following fields: 1) Manufacturing Management; 2) Logistics and Supply Chain Management; 3) Human Resource Management; and 4) International Accounting and Finance.
+Please note that these concentrations are approved, but not necessarily offered.
+For more information contact the Centre for Executive Education at www.uwindsor.ca/execed.

+Admission to the Master of Management program will be open to applicants who meet the following criteria:

+- 1) Bachelor-level degree in an acceptable discipline from an academic institution approved by the University of Windsor; - 2) The equivalent of a B- average in undergraduate studies; - 3) Where appropriate a TOEFL score of at least 560 (or proof of equivalent English language proficiency, such as MELAB or CAEL tests); - 4) A successful interview with a representative from the Odette School of Business.

+Total courses: 12

+As with the regular M.B.A. program, all required courses are offered by the Odette School of Business Administration.
 In this program students will follow a prescribed sequence of courses in cohort fashion, with no electives.
-In addition, the academic Academic Regulations Faculty Regulations program itself will be preceded by an intensive 8-week program of English language instruction and introductory courses to Canadian culture and business practices.
-Exam and Grading Procedures Program Sequencing Authorship and Plagiarism Pre-program: Intensive ESL instruction and orientation to Canadian culture and business practices.
-Graduation First Term Faculty of Graduate Studies 78-611.
-Accounting concepts and techniques 78-612.
-Finance in a global perspective Calendars 78-613.
-Managing employees Undergraduate Calendar 78-614.
-Marketing Previous Calendars Second Term Course Numbering System Common Core Courses: 78-631.
-International Business Organizational Charts 78-632.
-Quantitative Studies Faculty and Departments Manufacturing Field Research Institutes 78-633.
-Introduction to Business Logistics Management Statement of Responsibility 78-634.
-Leadership and Organizational Change Statistics Canada Disclaimer Logistics and Supply Chain Management Field 78-633.
-Introduction to Business Logistics Management Notice of Disclosure, 78-635.
-Purchasing and Procurement Confidentiality and Use of Personal Data International Accounting and Finance Field Main University Secretariat 78-636.
-International Financial Reporting 78-637.
-International Financial Management Human Resources Management Field 78-638.
-Human Resources Management 78-634.
-Leadership and Organizational Change Third Term Common Core Courses: 78-651.
-Business Strategy (capstone course)
+In addition, the academic program itself will be preceded by an intensive 8-week program of English language instruction and introductory courses to Canadian culture and business practices.

+Program Sequencing

+Pre-program: Intensive ESL instruction and orientation to Canadian culture and business practices.

+First Term

+78-611.
+Accounting concepts and techniques

+78-612.
+Finance in a global perspective

+78-613.
+Managing employees

+78-614.
+Marketing

+Second Term

+Common Core Courses:

+78-631.
+International Business

+78-632.
+Quantitative Studies